LeKinaSa/asma-stockmarket/README.md

 ## How to run

+- Experience 0 : `make test0` (shown in Detailed Execution Examples in the Slides)
 - Experience 1 : `make test1`
 - Experience 2 : `make test2`
 - Experience 3 : `make test3`